 A spring visit reveals the city awakening with blossoming flowers and longer, milder days, ideal for leisurely strolls.

-Plan a return encircling a specific event like the Kaziukas Fair during The month of march or Street Music Day during The month of may.
+Plan a return encircling a specific event like the Kaziukas Fair during The month of march or Street Music Day in May.

 Vilnius serves as a starting point for more discoveries in the Baltic region and outside the area, promising diverse experiences.